 This Unexpected Protein Could Help Heal Your Gut — And Save The Planet, Too

 Would you eat bugs if your gut health depended on it?
-New research published in Scientific Reports has found that eating cricket powder might help decrease inflammation and make our microbiomes more diverse.
+New research published in Scientific Reports1 has found that eating cricket powder might help decrease inflammation and make our microbiomes more diverse.

 For the study, 20 healthy adults were split into two groups, both of which were given either a muffin or a smoothie to eat for breakfast.
 One group unknowingly had 15 grams of powdered cricket flour added to their morning meal, and after two weeks, the group took a break and then switched breakfasts.
 All the while, participants had their blood and GI activity measured to see how the bug protein was affecting them.

-Researchers found that when people ate cricket flour, they had lower levels of an inflammatory blood protein called TNF-alpha, which has been associated with cancer, IBS, and Alzheimer's.
+Researchers found that when people ate cricket flour, they had lower levels of an inflammatory blood protein called TNF-alpha, which has been associated with cancer2, IBS3, and Alzheimer's4.
 They also had higher levels of five gut bacteria—one of which was Bifidobacterium animalis, which has "been shown in clinical trials to improve gastrointestinal function, protect against diarrhea, reduce side effects of antibiotic treatment, and increase resistance to common respiratory infections," the study reads.
 On average, those who ate a cricket-heavy breakfast had 5.7 times more Bifidobacterium animalis in their systems than those who didn't.

 Researchers suspect that cricket exoskeletons may be responsible for these healthy pedigrees since they're chock-full of a type of fiber that is hard to come by in other fruits, vegetables, or grains.